Slideshow Pictures: Bladder Cancer -- Symptoms, Stages & Treatment

 Other Risk Factors

-Other factors at play include a family history of bladder cancer, previous cancer treatment, certain birth defects of the bladder, and chronic bladder irritation.
+Other factors that increase the risk of getting bladder cancer include a family history of the condition, certain birth defects involving the bladder, chronic irritation of the bladder, and previous cancer treatment.

 Types of Bladder Cancer